Analyzing User Ideologies and Shared News During the 2019 Argentinian Elections: Introduction

 In 1998 Richard Feynman wrote \textit{“The first principle is that you must not fool yourself, and you are the easiest person to fool.”} \cite{feynman1998cargo}.
 How we perceive things and subsequently respond to them is a phenomena potentially influenced by personal biases.

+The widespread use of social media platforms generates a large amount of data which, through careful interrogation and analysis, could reflect extensive and valuable information \cite{barbier2011data,newman2021reuters,digitalnewsreport2023}.
+This data not only sheds light on, for instance, trending topics \cite{chandrasekaran2020topics,lee2011twitter} and public opinions \cite{falkenberg2022growing,PaperSeba,anstead2015social,klavsnja2015measuring} but also provides insights into the individual characteristics of users based on their behavior, such as their interactions and the news they share \cite{tadesse2018personality,an2014sharing}.
+In particular, news sharing behavior on social media is a phenomenon worthy of study \cite{kalsnes2018understanding,kumpel2015news,lee2012news}, not only for its potential to infer users' information but also for its significant potential to influence society.
+Concerning the accuracy of shared news, the propagation of fake news could have serious implications, such as during elections \cite{allcott2017social,bovet2019influence} and the COVID-19 pandemic, where misinformation heightened anxiety and psychological distress \cite{rocha2021impact}.

+Numerous factors can influence the process of news sharing behavior \cite{lee2012news,kim2021people,karnowski2018users}.
+For example, Osmundsen et al. (2021) \cite{osmundsen2021partisan} demonstrated in their study that partisan polarization is the primary psychological motivation behind the sharing of political fake news on Twitter.
+Westerwick et al. (2017) \cite{westerwick2017confirmation} examined the relationship between sources and content cues for confirmation bias, revealing that confirmation bias emerged irrespective of source quality \cite{westerwick2017confirmation}.
+In this sense, we can observe that user characteristics, in particular their political leaning or biases, can serve as both an explanation of news sharing behavior and as information resulting from this behavior.

 Bias is defined as the tendency to favour or dislike a person or thing, especially as a result of a preconceived opinion \cite{oxforddict}.
-While bias can manifest in various ways \cite{smith2014bias,delgado2004bias,kunda1990case,williams1975unbiased}, the two types of biases that specifically concern us in this study are those affecting the media and those influencing news consumption behavior on social networks, known as media bias and confirmation bias, respectively.

-As Raymond Nickerson explaned in \cite{nickerson1998confirmation}, confirmation bias refers to the inclination to search for or interpret evidence in a manner that aligns with pre-existing beliefs, expectations, or a currently held hypothesis.
+While bias can manifest in different ways \cite{smith2014bias,delgado2004bias,kunda1990case,williams1975unbiased}, the two types of biases that specifically concern us in this study are those influencing news consumption behavior and those affecting the media on social networks, known as confirmation bias and media bias, respectively.
+As Raymond Nickerson explained in \cite{nickerson1998confirmation}, confirmation bias refers to the inclination to search for or interpret evidence in a manner that aligns with pre-existing beliefs, expectations, or a currently held hypothesis.
 In essence, it represents an unintentional shaping of facts to fit one's hypotheses or beliefs.
-In the context of our research, confirmation bias can be recognized as an instance of the \textit{selective exposure theory}, as described by Stroud (2010) \cite{stroud2010polarization,}, which elucidates individuals' propension to prefer information that conforms to their pre-existing beliefs, while consciously avoiding contradictory content.
+In the context of our research, confirmation bias can be recognized as an instance of the \textit{selective exposure theory}, as described by Stroud (2010) \cite{stroud2010polarization}, which elucidates individuals' propensity to prefer information that conforms to their pre-existing beliefs, while consciously avoiding contradictory content.
+Regarding news consumption research, media bias takes on a prominent role.
+Media bias is defined as a deliberate and intentional tendency that favors a particular perspective, ideology, or desired outcome \cite{spinde2021automated,williams1975unbiased}.